Reductionist Magic 1: The Problem

 Development of such a Theory of Magic when it comes to DnD magic is what I would like to explore in this series.
 I hope it could be useful to some people.

-Meanwhile, if you enjoy what I write, you can subscribe to receive updates by email:
+If you are looking for other posts on my blog, check out this list of all other posts, and if you enjoy what I write, you can subscribe to receive updates by email: